-How I Started My Plant-Based Weight Loss Success
+How I Started My Whole Food Plant Based Diet Weight Loss Success

 My journey started with the WW Freestyle program online, now called the Blue Program.
 I highly recommend this as a way to get started as it is a solid plan where you get to choose what you like to eat.